jackbrighton/how-to-web/photo-optimization.md

 If you don’t use Photoshop, there are any number of other tools for optimizing website images.

 Compressor.io is a free online tool.
 You can drag and drop a source photo into it, and download a compressed version of the image.
 Compressor.io doesn’t have any cropping or resizing tools, and you can’t adjust the amount of compression.
 In our tests, Photoshop does a better job of balancing photo quality and file size.
-But if you have an photo sized correctly for your website, it’ll do in a pinch: [https://compressor.io/](https://compressor.io/)
+But if you have a photo sized correctly for your website, it’ll do in a pinch: [https://compressor.io/](https://compressor.io/)

 ##Your photo Workflow